datanav/docs/getting-started.rst

 Testing
 ^^^^^^^

-To test that you can run a container from your image locally you can run it directly in the tterminal.
+To test that you can run a container from your image locally you can run it directly in the terminal.
 First we need to login to Docker.
 Run the command docker login and enter your Docker Hub **username** and **password** when prompted.

 Next we'll need to run the image to create the container.